lucasscharenbroch/personal-site/content/blog/programming-paradigms.md

 You might learn a new language feature or two, but the mapping from idea to pseudocode isn't forced to change.

 Instead consider a "galaxy-brain language": a language that steadfastly adheres to a single paradigm.
-When you use such a language, you translate the idea into pseudocode, and you try to translate that pseudocode into code, but you fail, because the paradigms are too different.
+When you use such a language, you translate the idea into pseudocode, and you try to translate that pseudocode into code, but you fail, because the pseudocode is too different from the target-language's code.
 You battle with the code until you find a way that works, then you repeat the process over again.
 Do this over time, and you develop an understanding of the paradigm.
 It's like learning to code again.